Native Ads Best Practices

 1. When is an impression fired for native ads?

-- Impressions for native ads are fired and counted after at least 50% of the ad is seen for 1 second.
+- Impressions for native ads are fired and counted when 1 pixel of the ad is is on screen.

 2. Does AdPlacer expire ads?